romariorios/apolo/README.md

 Launcher scripts are script files that are used by some programs to adjust the environment and control their execution.
-These scripts are usually written in Bash on Linux, and as .BAT files on Windows -- cross-platform programs will have to write both.
+These scripts are usually written in Bash on Linux, and as .BAT files on Windows -- cross-platform developers will have to write both versions.

 To avoid the problems of Bash and Windows batch files, many people choose other scripting languages for the task, like Perl, Python or Ruby.
 The problem